 Vaccination of Women Older Than 26 Years

 Although the peak incidence of genital HPV infection is within the first five years after commencement of sexual activity, new HPV infections do occur throughout a woman’s life, particularly in the context of new sexual partners and changing sexual behaviour.
+HPV vaccine is licenced for use in female up to the age of 45.

 It should be emphasised to them that vaccination is about prevention of future HPV infections, whilst continuation of cervical screening is vital to detect pre-cancerous changes related to past infections.